eddiekyting/SCALOS/doc/README.md

 configuration examples, and quit.

-After entering the configuration, the function can see whether we have this configuration in our dataset.
+After entering the configuration, the function will check whether we have this configuration in our dataset.
 If yes, the function will also print the number of runs we have.
 If no, users can try other configurations.